 You need to understand that, it is about the mindset and not mathematics.

-And the less cash goes out of your pocket, the more you can save towards your car.
+And the less cash goes out of your pocket, the more you can save for your car.

-Have a control over your impulses!
+Have control over your impulses!
 Stop being addicted to “instant gratification”.

 If you want to build wealth or in this case save for your first car, you cannot be just another sheep in the herd of consumers.

 Every penny you save from not buying unnecessary things will contribute towards your goal of saving for a new car.

 If you are buying unnecessary things today for fun, you will be selling necessary things tomorrow to live.

 How to Build a Habit of Saving Money?

 If you have never saved money for a particular goal before, then the process might feel daunting.
 And in this case, the sum is not small.
 A big sum like the cost of a car will make anyone, nervous.